9 Introducing Neural Networks

 Now it matters how we set \(p\), the total number of features to learn.
 As usual, increasing \(p\) increases the flexibility of the model, allowing it to fit more complex relationships in the data, but also increasing the risk of overfitting.

-To build this model, we need two Linear layers: one to map the input \(x\) to the \(p\) features \(\phi_i(x)\), and another to map the features to the output \(\hat{y}\).
+To build this model, we need two Linear layers: one to map the input \(x\) to the \(p\) features \(\phi_i(x)\) (termed a “hidden layer”), and another to map the features to the output \(\hat{y}\).
 We’ll also need to include the ReLU activation function between these two layers:

 It’s very important that the output dimension of one Linear layer matches the input dimension of the next layer, as illustrated below.